 Medical Laboratory Technician Salaries

-What is the average medical technician salary?
+What is the average salary of a medical laboratory technician?

-Steps to become a Medical Technician
+Steps to become a medical laboratory technician

 - Take chemistry and biology courses in high school.